realGavin/realGavin/README.md

 ### Hi, I'm Gavin 👋

 I build data and AI products end to end, from framing the problem and gathering the data through modeling, the product itself, and shipping it.
-I did my M.S. in Analytics at UC Berkeley (2026) and my B.S. in Data Science & Business Studies at NYU.
-I'm based in Irvine, CA.
+I did my M.S. in Analytics at UC Berkeley (2026) and my B.S. in Data Science, minor in Business Studies at NYU.
+I'm based in CA.

-**Currently:** open to roles in investing, AI/data science, and founder's-office / BizOps, in Orange County or remote.
+**Currently:** open to roles in investing, AI/data science, and founder's-office / BizOps.

 ---

-#### 🔨 Things I've built
+#### 🔨 Some things I've built

 | Project | What it is | Stack |
 |---|---|---|